iampeterbanjo/iampeterbanjo.com/README.md

 - methods: for sharing features across plugin boundaries
 - helpers: where the features are implemented
 - plugin: HapiJS plugin definition e.g. name, version etc.
 - index.js: exported function that can be registered on the server.
-[See][require-modules]
+[Learn more][require-modules]

 This makes testing easier since a feature can be easily composed, spied or mocked.